Oconomowoc, Wisconsin: Rail

-Amtrak's Empire Builder passenger train passes through, but does not stop in Oconomowoc.
+Amtrak's Empire Builder and Borealis passenger trains passes through Oconomowoc, but they do not stop.
 The nearest Amtrak train station is Milwaukee Intermodal.
-Freight rail service is provided by the Soo Line Railroad, an American in-name-only division of the Canadian Pacific Railway.
+Freight rail service is provided by Canadian Pacific Kansas City (CPKC).

 Oconomowoc has previously had intercity passenger rail and commuter rail service at the Oconomowoc station.

 Bus

 Bus routes 904 and 905, operated by Waukesha Metro Transit, has its western terminus at the Collins & Cross Parking Lot station.
 The service offers daily rides between Oconomowoc and Milwaukee.
+This service will be eliminated in September 2025 leaving Oconomowoc without public transportation service.